mohanarajanreddy/PhishingEmailSimulator/README.md

 ## About the Developer

-Developed by Thiru Sudar S L, a B.Tech AI & DS student at Velammal Engineering College, Ambattur.
+Developed by Mohanarajan Reddy, a B.Tech AI & DS student at Velammal Engineering College, Ambattur.
 This project demonstrates skills in cybersecurity, web development, and software engineering.

 ## License